davidrf/js_systems_check_setup/README.md

 rspec
 ```

-All your tests should be passing pass.
+All your tests should be passing.